GonelaD/deepikagonela.github.io/experience.md

 - As a Software Engineer, I had the opportunity to engineer websites from the ground up using **React and TypeScript** for the front end, complemented by **Java and Spring Boot** for the backend.
 One of my key achievements was developing an intuitive Admin UI for a notification system, where I prioritized streamlined project setup, robust security measures, and effective user management.
 This effort resulted in seamless user experiences and optimized website performance for a user base exceeding **50,000+ globally**.
 My commitment to code quality led to a **95% test coverage** through Jest development, ensuring the robust performance of our software.
 Additionally, I enhanced data security by implementing **Adobe IMS** with diverse access levels, safeguarding data and system integrity.
 Beyond web development, I orchestrated translation services for **Adobe Creative Cloud** across 18+ locales using Python scripts, improving accessibility for users worldwide.
 I also played a crucial role in maintaining high code quality through code reviews and QA testing.
 My passion for optimization led to developing an **Adobe Firefly app** and SDK, delivering a remarkable **52% performance boost** to translation processes.

+## Stony Brook University - Research and Development
+**Student Researcher**
+*Aug 2023 - Dec 2023 | Stony Brook, NY*
+- *Tech Stack: Python, Tensorflow, PyTorch, Keras*

+- Meet EyeCanDo, an exciting iOS app that lets you edit text using just your eyes.
+It's designed to make text editing easy and accurate on your iPhone or iPad.
+No more tapping on the screen to type!
+We've made it super simple.
+Plus, it's great for people who might have trouble using their hands.
+With EyeCanDo, you can edit text with just a glance and say what you want.
+It's all about making your life easier.
+Try it now and see how it can change the way you edit text on your iOS device!

+-
 ## Samsung Electronics - Research and Development
 **Software Intern(Machine Learning)**
 *May 2019 - July 2019 | Delhi, India*